rackerlabs/support-how-to/content/cloud-servers/linux-log-files.md

   Contains information about the boot process after the kernel is loaded.
-  Information includes things such as system file checks, mounting a filesystem, starting a firewall, starting network devices, and starting services.
+  Information includes things such as system file checks, mounting a file system, starting a firewall, starting network devices, and starting services.

 - **/var/log/btmp**